Great news! You have a contract on your house. Do you take it?

-“It’s always best to negotiate on the least amount of
+“It’s always best to negotiate on the least amount of details,” Joe says.

-Nick says that If the price is lower than you want, we recommend that your agent go back to the buyer’s agent with a comparative market analysis (CMA) and specifics about your home to show why it’s priced as it is.
+Nick says that if the price is lower than you want, we recommend that your agent go back to the buyer’s agent with a comparative market analysis (CMA) and specifics about your home to show why it’s priced as it is.

 “Sometimes sellers think they need a perfect offer and won’t accept one if it’s slightly under the asking price,” Santoro says.

 Nick said that he has had sellers who refused to accept an offer very close and or just under list price, only to have it sit on the market for a much longer time than anticipated, only to have an anxious seller panic and accept less money.
 Time is money as taxes, insurance and utility bills keep mounting.
 All these things need to be factored into the decision to accept or decline all reasonable offers.